 Contextual advertising is a great place to start when introducing cookieless advertising because it allows marketers to reach relevant consumers without needing to collect any personal data whatsoever.

-Rather than relying on data about past behaviour, this cookieless targeting method uses current consumer behaviour to reach the right audience at the right time.
-Marketers can easily implement it through platforms like the Google Display Network, Amazon DSP or AdRoll.
+Rather than relying on data about past behaviors' this cookieless targeting method uses current consumer behavior's to reach the right audience at the right time.
+Marketers can easily implement it through platforms like the Google Display Network Amazon DSP or AdRoll.

 4. Invest in retail media

 If you sell your products on third-party retail sites like Walmart Amazon or eBay you can use their retail media platforms to tap into their extensive first-party data and target highly relevant consumers.